 8. Respond to inquiries made to you.
 Contribute to both diffuse reciprocity and quid pro quo

 Pay it forward.
 Be the kind of person that you’d like others to be.
 Set a good example and influence others, so they’re more likely to do the same for you.
+If someone refers you to a great online bookkeeping service, for example, be ready to recommend a great company to them when they are the one looking for help.
 The same rules that we’ve all heard about writing effective e-mails applies just as much if not more in social channels:

 - Beware of unintentionally sounding curt or sarcastic.